Skip to Main Content

 Step 1: Petition for Name Change

 Arkansas law requires a child’s parent or guardian to submit a written petition to a local Circuit Court Clerk’s Office.
-This will be used to notify a judge of the child’s current name as well as the name that he or she will further be known as.
-The petition should state the following:
+The petition must be notarized and should state the following:

 • Name of the parent/guardian